gpalmer27/gpalmer27/README.md

 ### Hi there 👋
-My name is Gillian, and I'm currently a first-year at Northeastern University studying Computer Science.
+My name is Gillian, and I'm currently a second-year at Northeastern University studying Computer Science with a Software concentration.

 Contact: palmer.gi@northeastern.edu